TallKite/linnstrument-firmware/README.md

   *Details: Set the pads in the PITCH/X column as desired.
 The previous PCH setting defaults to everything off, so when used the very first time, PCH turns off all the pads.
 Change this all-off setting to something new.
 Press PCH again to return to your old setting.
 Press again to return to your new setting.*

-  *PCH affects the active split only, unless Global Both Splits is selected.
+  *PCH affects the active split only, unless Both Splits is selected and both splits are visible.
 PCH also controls the hidden setting Pitch Reset On Release.
-The previous setting is stored in the 6 memories.
+Both the current and previous settings are stored in the 6 memories.
 If the PCH switch seems to stop working, check that you aren't simply switching between two identical settings.
 As before, long-pressing PCH makes it momentary (non-latching).
 As before, the panel switch light helps you keep track of which setting is in use.*

 FOOTSWITCH / PANEL SWITCH: OCTAVE TOGGLE